2007 China Open (snooker)

 The 2007 Honghe Industrial China Open was a professional snooker tournament that took place between 25 March and 1 April 2007 at the Beijing University Students' Gymnasium in Beijing, China.
 It was the penultimate ranking event of the 2006–07 season, preceding the 2007 World Championship.

 The defending champion was Mark Williams, but he lost in the first round 1–5 against Jamie Cope.

 Graeme Dott won the tournament by defeating Cope 9–5 in the final.

+Prize fund

+The breakdown of prize money for this year is shown below: